نوع مقاله : مقاله پژوهشی

 ∴ Research Hypothesis ∴

-The working hypothesis of this research posits that the Islamic Republic of Iran’s current constitutional framework does not fully allow for comprehensive direct public participation in legislative processes when the legislature fails to enact critical legislation.
-While the Constitution alludes to the role of the public’s vote and outlines certain instances for referenda, these provisions are circumscribed by extensive procedural prerequisites and political considerations.
-Consequently, actualizing the public’s right to timely legislation remains limited.
-Yet, the analysis further hypothesizes that, through interpretive expansion or amendments, the Constitution could be read or reformed to acknowledge a more robust participatory mechanism—such as a formal “popular initiative”—that would help resolve legislative deadlocks without unduly compromising constitutional principles.
-Simultaneously, the hypothesis recognizes that the Supreme Leader’s prerogatives, while broad, are primarily intended to address extraordinary circumstances and might not serve as a fully adequate replacement for democratic involvement in legislation.
+The working hypothesis of this research posits that the current constitutional framework of the Islamic Republic of Iran does not fully allow for comprehensive direct public participation in legislative processes when the legislature fails to enact critical legislation.
+While the Constitution acknowledges the role of the public’s vote and outlines specific instances for referenda, these provisions are limited by extensive procedural prerequisites and political considerations.
+Consequently, the realization of the public’s right to timely legislation remains constrained.
+However, the analysis further hypothesizes that, through interpretive expansion or amendments, the Constitution could be read or reformed to recognize a more robust participatory mechanism—such as a formal “popular initiative”—that would help resolve legislative deadlocks without unduly compromising constitutional principles.
+Simultaneously, the hypothesis recognizes that the Supreme Leader’s prerogatives, while broad, are primarily intended to address extraordinary circumstances and may not serve as a fully adequate substitute for democratic involvement in legislation.

 ∴ Methodology & Framework, if Applicable ∴

-Methodologically, this article adopts a doctrinal research approach, drawing primarily on constitutional texts, legislative procedures, and scholarly commentaries within Iranian legal studies.
-The doctrinal analysis includes close examination of the Constitution’s relevant articles—most notably, those addressing the legislature’s obligations, the conditions for national referenda, and the Supreme Leader’s sphere of authority.
-Secondary sources, including interpretive judgments from Iran’s Guardian Council and judicial precedent, are employed to contextualize potential constitutional interpretations.
+Methodologically, this paper adopts a doctrinal research approach, drawing primarily on constitutional texts, legislative procedures, and scholarly commentaries within Iranian legal studies.
+The doctrinal analysis includes a close examination of the Constitution’s relevant articles—particularly those addressing the legislature’s obligations, the conditions for national referenda, and the Supreme Leader’s sphere of authority.
+Secondary sources, including interpretive judgments from Iran’s Guardian Council and judicial precedents, are utilized to contextualize potential constitutional interpretations.

 ∴ Results & Discussion ∴

 The findings of this study underscore the complex interplay between legislative inaction and constitutional mechanisms designed to preserve public welfare.
-The constitutional structure of the Islamic Republic of Iran, characterized by a semi-direct democratic model, places the formal power of legislation in the hands of the legislature but also provides channels—albeit limited—for popular intervention, namely through electoral processes and referenda.
-An analysis of these mechanisms reveals that while they offer some recourse to address legislative inefficiency, their applicability and efficiency are constrained by procedural requirements, political will, and time-sensitive considerations.
+The constitutional structure of the Islamic Republic of Iran, characterized by a semi-direct democratic model, places formal legislative power in the hands of the legislature while also providing limited channels for popular intervention, namely through electoral processes and referenda.
+An analysis of these mechanisms reveals that, while they offer some recourse to address legislative inefficiency, their applicability and effectiveness are constrained by procedural requirements, political will, and time-sensitive considerations.

 Third, from a doctrinal standpoint, the Supreme Leader’s authority under Article 110 of the Constitution to address systemic crises provides another safety valve.
 This might entail directing the Expediency Discernment Council to formulate or adopt a legislative measure in urgent cases, thereby filling voids that threaten public welfare.
 Yet, this approach raises questions about balancing swift executive or supreme authority interventions with the principles of popular sovereignty and legislative autonomy.